nuvla/documentation/docs/nuvla/workflows/workflow-registration.md

 Depending on the installation process selected, either a NuvlaEdge record is created in Nuvla by the user (see step 1a above), or it is created automatically, via its API, using the automated method (see step 1b above).

-Note that additional users or groups can be added to the NuvlaEdge access control, such that they can access to the corresponding NuvlaEdgees.
+> **NOTE:** Additional users or groups can be added to the NuvlaEdge access control, such that they can access to the corresponding NuvlaEdgees.

 **2a.
 Manual activation**